Time-Dependent Modeling of the Sub-Hour Spectral Evolution During the 2013 Outburst of Mrk 421

 In fact, by balancing the escape timescale, $R/c$, with the synchrotron and inverse-Compton cooling timescales, the cooling break is located around \mbox{$\log_{10}{\gamma}\sim 6.2$,} beyond the cut-off Lorentz factor $\gamma_{\rm max}$ of the injected distribution.
-More details on the determination of the temporal evolution curve of $p$ is given in Appendix~\ref{sec:p_evolution_curve_determination}.

 After running the code with the $p-$variations, the X-ray and VHE flux from the model differs significantly from that of the data, since the observed variations are significantly more intense than those generated with a $p-$only evolution in the electron population.
 That is expected, given the observed multi-band amplitude of variations.
 For the aforementioned reasons, we correct for the unaccounted flux-variations by directly evolving $l_e$.
 To do so, we need to know at each time $t$ what is the amount of flux to be added/subtracted, as well as how to translate this flux difference to an electron compactness difference.
 As in \citet{polkas21}, we assume a power-law dependence of $l_e$ on the flux of a certain band, and we select here the $3-7$\,keV 15-min light curve from \textit{NuSTAR} as our reference band: